 B40 – Sleipner steel – not so easy for in-the-field maintenance.

 M1 – Belt loop is so tight as to be almost unusable.

 M1 – Blade stock almost too thick at 3.2mm.

 Discussing the Review:

-If you read the review entirely on Tactical Reviews, please consider one of the following to join in any discussion or start a new one.
+If you read the review entirely on Tactical Reviews, please consider visiting one of the following to start/join in any discussion.

 BladeForums – Knife Reviews (US based Forum for Knife Discussion)

 CandlePowerForums – Knife Reviews Section (Largest and Friendliest Flashlight Community Forum)

 The BESS Exchange – A forum discussing technical aspects of sharpness and truly understanding your sharpening process.